 Hillcrest and Teen Mood Disorders

 Hillcrest has a qualified and experienced team of professionals to properly and fully evaluate and treat teenagers with mood disorders and the other mental health disorders within this broad category.
-As a specialist mental health facility, Hillcrest provides individualized programs designed specifically for teenagers, all delivered in calm and relaxed atmosphere.
+As a specialist mental health facility, Hillcrest provides individualized programs designed specifically for teenagers, all delivered in a calm and relaxed atmosphere.
 The Hillcrest team treats each case individually to ensure the very best results focused on long term recovery rather than simply a short term or quick fix.
 Together, we can help your teenager get through this period and become